Brexit and diabetes – how could a no-deal Brexit affect people with diabetes?

-At this meeting we were further assured about being prepared for the possibility of a no-deal Brexit, including the supply of insulin.
+At these meetings we were assured about preparations for the possibility of a no-deal Brexit, including the supply of insulin.

-Following the appointment of the new Prime Minister, we’ve written to seek his assurances on continued, uninterrupted access to insulin in the event of a no-deal Brexit.
+Back in the summer, following the appointment of the new Prime Minister, we wrote to seek his assurances on continued, uninterrupted access to insulin in the event of a no-deal Brexit.
 A reply to this letter from the health minister stated that the DHSC’s plans should ensure that the supply of medicines and medical products remains uninterrupted.

-What have the government said about its plans and preparations?
+What has the government said about its plans and preparations?